6 WAYS TO KEEP TOYS FROM

 Kids and toys are a package deal.
 Pets and toys are too.
-And neither one of them care as much about having an organized home as you do.
+And neither one of them cares as much about having an organized home as you do.
+Plus, with everyone spending more time together at home, it doesn’t take much for the clutter to pile up.
 So here are a few tips to help you stay ahead of the mess and keep your home looking more like a design blog than a toy catalog.

 1. Use the basement and attic

 If you have unfinished storage tucked away out of living areas, this is your first step.
 Set aside some space and sort toys into large bins.
 Label the bins and store them on shelves.
 When kids want to play with specific toys, they can ask.
 When they want another toy, they’ll pick up the toys they’re currently playing with before you make the switch.
 So much easier to stay on top of the mess when they’re picking up in between!

 A great way to teach your kids how to even understand organization is to tell them every toy has a home and show them where it is.
 If the toys begin to build up and there’s not enough space for toys to have a home, it’s time to do a cleanout.

 Which brings me to this next step.
 When it’s obvious that the toys are taking over, it’s time to clean out the collection.
 Get out two bags (trash or Trader Joes paper bags) and label them Donate and Trash.
 Set aside toys that you may want to rotate into basement storage and make that switch.
 This is when you store anything you might want to keep for new babies or for people you know you’ll give them two when their kids are of age.
 Then donate any toys you know your kids are over and haven’t played with in months.
 Trash any toys with missing pieces or that are broken.
 It’s amazing how little you actually have to get rid of once you’ve organized and found a home for everything.